-If you chose a system that is not large enough to run the whole house, you may need to install a sub-panel for critical lines desired to be energized in an emergency.
+If you chose a system that is not large enough to run the whole house, you will need to install a sub-panel for critical lines desired to be energized in an emergency.
 Automatic transfer systems often come with a built-in sub-panel.
 You will need to re-wire the selected circuits from the main box to this sub-panel.

 With the first option, you pay more for a larger generator, but you save on the installation costs since you don’t have to move individual circuits.
 With the second option, you save on the genset, but pay extra for the labor.